lutianzhou001/neofura-doc/docs/APIs/GetScVoteCallByCandidateAddress.md

 ## GetScVoteCallByCandidateAddress

- Gets the amount of votes cast of the given candidate.
+Gets the amount of votes cast to the given candidate address.

 ### Parameters